Skip to main content

 Tian Hsu

-Tian is a sophomore intending to double major in Architecture and BA Mechanical Engineering with a certificate in Energy Studies.
-Her interests lie at the intersection of architecture, infrastructure, and urban planning, specifically with a view to designing more sustainable future cities.
+Tian is a junior double majoring in Architecture and Mechanical Engineering.
+Her interests lie at the intersection of architecture, infrastructure, and urban planning.

-As a student from London, UK, Tian uses her knowledge and understanding of European cities and cultures to reflect on how this has shaped both metropolitan and vernacular landscapes in America.
-Last summer Tian was awarded the Richter Summer Fellowship which she used to travel around France for a personal project titled “From Nimes to Arc-Et-Senans, Paris, and New Haven: A Study of Classical Architecture and its Influence on Neoclassicism.”
+As a student from London, UK, Tian uses her knowledge and understanding of European cities and cultures to reflect on how this has shaped metropolitan and vernacular landscapes in America.
+As a first year, Tian was awarded the Richter Summer Fellowship which she used to travel around France for a research project titled “From Nimes to Arc-Et-Senans, Paris, and New Haven: A Study of Classical Architecture and its Influence on Neoclassicism.”
 The outcome was a series of photographs, drawings, and paintings inspired by the intersection and contrast of Neoclassicism across France.
 Tian also spent the summer in Cité Universitaire, Paris taking a course titled “Paris Transformations: Landscapes, Gardens and Urban Parks.”
 The course studied the development of green spaces in Paris and the role of public policies.

 Department: Architecture and Mechanical Engineering / Trumbull College